 Cracks in Your Foundation or Walls

 It’s advisable to call a professional plumber or contractor who understands the local soil conditions and can assess the situation to determine if your sewer line is the culprit.
-Addressing these issues promptly can save you from more serious problems down the line.

 Increased Pest Activity Around Your Home

-If you notice an increase in pest activity around your home, it may suggest underlying sewer line issues, particularly common in areas prone to heavy rainfall or flooding.
+If you notice an increase in pest activity around your home, it may suggest underlying sewer line issues, particularly in areas prone to heavy rainfall or flooding.

 In urban areas with older infrastructure, sewer lines may be more susceptible to wear and tear, making it even more important to take action.